mwidman/pomolist/README.md

 # pomolist
-A ToDo List application to try out Svelte.
+A ToDo List application to try out Svelte and NestJS.